AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-22-Cyber-Kill-Chain.md

 ## Why It Matters
 From an attacker's side, understanding the Kill Chain helps plan a complete attack and anticipate where defenders might detect you — allowing you to focus on evasion at each stage.

+From a defender's side, the Kill Chain shifts the mindset from purely reactive (responding after breach) to proactive — building detection and prevention controls at every phase.
+Stopping an attack at Reconnaissance or Delivery is far cheaper than responding after Actions on Objectives.
+Each phase also leaves different indicators of compromise (IOCs) that security teams can monitor for.